+You've surely heard some stories about surviving twin pregnancy bedrest.
 You may have even heard that most women carrying twins will have to endure this "treatment" at some point.

 In serious cases, "complete bedrest" may be ordered, in which you are to

 remain laying in bed at all times, except to use the bathroom, quickly

 bathe and/or change clothes....And, sometimes, not even to perform those

 tasks (this type of strict bedrest would likely take place in a

 hospital or with the help of an in-home nurse).

 There is also what is known as, "modified bedrest".
 Modified bedrest can be just about any variation your doctor deems helpful to your particular situation and symptoms.
 Ranging from a few to several hours of sitting or lying in bed per day, with some to no restrictions on basic activities.